MrComic/ManagementService/README.md

 this repo is under active development and we will try our best to improve this repo every day.</b>
 feel free to submit an issue and we will answer as soon as possible.

+<h2>Changes</h2>

+<ul><li>2018-10-14: All DirtyMigrations on Managementservice.Data has beed removed and base data for easy setup has beed added to context and some code cleanup on UI folder  </li></ul>